 Do you have enough resources?

-Depending on the particular stage of your application modernization project, the resource requirements can differ in both; number as well as participation level.
+Depending on the particular stage of your mainframe modernization project, the resource requirements can differ in both; number as well as participation level.
 During each migration process, even with a partner engaged, you will need to assign internal staff at some stage.

 It is essential to have experienced team members with ethical decision-making and execution skills during the migration process.
 Successful program managers able to convey goals and expectations clearly would keep the milestones on track.